microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 ## Version Matching & Correllation

 The goal is to accurately determine the currently installed version, and all available versions of this application, so upgrades can be correctly suggested when available, and not suggested when not available.
-Most installers write accurate version data to the Windows Registry.
-But some do not, and `Portable` type applications generally cannot as they usually don't have installers.
-The data available to meet this goal consists of the files on disk, data in Windows Registry, and manifests in the winget-pkgs repo.
+Most installers write accurate version data to the Windows Registry, but some do not, The data available to meet this goal consists of the files on disk, data in Windows Registry, and manifests in the winget-pkgs repo.

 ### Metadata